 In between there will be activities like awareness games, a nature museum and friction fire skills, and speeches, including an address by an Indigenous elder and activist.
 The day is designed to be entertaining and informative for the whole family.

 It started with one community-minded 15-year-old who is not giving up on the future of the planet.
 “We can make an impact,” Ste.
-Marie says, “in a city that’s so supportive of their members in Montreal.”
+Marie says, “in a city that’s so supportive of their members in Montreal.” n

 Catherine Ste.
 Marie